UPDATED: What Employers Need to Know During the Coronavirus Pandemic

 Finally, employers may ask employees returning from travel where they traveled.
 If the CDC recommends that individuals traveling to particular locations self-quarantine when returning home, employers may ask if their employees visited such places.
 Employers may require employees returning from such locations to provide fitness-for-duty certifications or other doctor’s notes before returning to work, even if the travel was for personal reasons.
-As of March 19, 2020, the CDC recommended self-quarantine for travelers returning from China, Iran, South Korea, the UK, Ireland, Malaysia, most of continental Europe, and any cruise ship.
+As of March 27, 2020, the CDC recommended self-quarantine for travelers returning from any international travel or any cruise ship.

 For more detailed information about the Equal Employment Opportunity Commission’s guidance on employer obligations during the COVID-19 pandemic, please visit the EEOC’s COVID-19 and ADA Q&A and the EEOC’s Guidance on Pandemic Preparedness.

 5. I may need to temporarily suspend business operations during the pandemic.
 Do I need to pay my employees during the suspension?